spooky-th-ghost/dagathia/README.md

 * Custom Items
 * Custom Races

-anyone is of course free to use the setting, and if you are interested in adding anything feel free to submit a PR
+anyone is of course free to use the setting, and if you are interested in adding anything feel free to submit a PR, I periodically publish this through GMbinder.com, the latest version can be veiwed here https://www.gmbinder.com/share/-LIgg6fnkks7qOebtRgs

 # Common Ships